 Some cranberry juice off the bat with more citrus.
-The coconut they mention on the bottle comes out with a flavor reminiscent of a Bounty bar.
+The coconut they mention on the bottle comes out with a flavour reminiscent of a Bounty bar.
 Also a wheaty quality to it.
-The flavors are good on their individual merits but they somehow don’t really work together.
+The flavours are good on their individual merits but they somehow don’t really work together.

 Vanilla cream, spice and some dried lemon peel.

 It’s an interesting drink that I kind of like, it has some unique flavours but for some reason, the whole thing doesn’t really work and there is a lack of depth to it, it is only 40% ABV and could benefit from being bottled at a higher proof.
 For bourbon lovers who want to try a scotch with some of their preferred qualities, it doesn’t really hit the mark there either.